nuspzr/Coursera_GettingAndCleaningData_CourseProject/README.md

-About the final output ("tidyOutput.txt")
+About the final output ("tidyOutput.txt"):

 1. "tidyOutput.txt" is generated from Step 5 of the script "run_analysis.R".